scorelab/DroneSym/README.md

 ```

 **Note: Dronesym Node server (`./dronesym-node/`) and DroneSym Flask server (`./dronesym-python/flask-api/src`) should be running before starting the frontend server\_**

+**Note: You should enable Google Maps JavaScript API before using API key**

 Starting the Angular development server